-Launched in 2012, and with its first cohort of students graduating in September 2015, New College of the Humanities has earned its reputation as a world-class academic institution that is leading the way in UK higher education.
+Launched in 2012, the New College of the Humanities’ first cohort of students graduated in September 2015.
+NCH has earned its reputation as a world-class academic institution that is leading the way in UK higher education.
 The Times describes NCH as offering “bespoke higher education” and as being positioned “at the forefront of a new era, the academic equivalent of space travel”.

 Our Teaching Model